-In re D.L.N.G., 2019 WL 3214151 (Tex.
-App. - Dallas, July 17.
-2019, no pet. h.) (reversed and remanded trial court's final order finding the trial court failed to comply with the ICWA requirement of a qualified expert witness before appointing the foster parents as managing conservators.)
+In re D.L.N.G., No. 05-19-00206-CV, 2019 WL 3214151 (Tex.
+App.-Dallas, July 17, 2019, no pet.) (reversed and remanded trial court's final order finding that the trial court failed to comply with ICWA requirement of a qualified expert witness before appointing the foster parents as managing conservators.)

 In re D.E.D.L., 568 S.W.3d 261 (Tex.
-App.-Eastland 2019, no pet.) (the trial court was able to determine the Indian tribe's representative met the requirements for a qualified expert witness even though the Department did not specifically designate her, and the trial court did not expressly certify her as a qualified expert witness)
+App.-Eastland 2019, no pet.) (the trial court was able to determine that the Indian Tribe's representative met the requirements for a qualified expert witness even though the Department did not specifically designate her, and the trial court did not expressly certify her as a qualified expert witness.)

-In re S.P., 2018 WL 1220895 (Tex.
-App. - Austin, March 9, 2018, no pet. h.) (mem.op.) (testimony of foster parent and Department caseworker fails to satisfy requirement for evidence, including qualified expert testimony, that "the continued custody of the child by the parent is likely to result in the serious emotional or physical damage to the child," and necessitates remand)
+In re S.P., No. 03-17-00698-CV, 2018 WL 1220895 (Tex.
+App.-Austin, Mar.
+9, 2018, no pet.) (mem. op.) (testimony of foster parent and Department caseworker failed to satisfy requirement for evidence, including qualified expert testimony, that "the continued custody of the child by the parent is likely to result in the serious emotional or physical damage to the child," and necessitated remand.)

-In re V.L.R., 507 S.W.3d 788, (Tex.
-App. - El Paso, Nov.
-18, 2015, no pet. h.) (caseworker without tribal membership, recognition by tribe of her substantial experience in the delivery of child and family services to Indians, or knowledge of the prevailing social and cultural standards and childrearing practices within the tribe, not a qualified expert)
+In re V.L.R., 507 S.W.3d 788 (Tex.
+App.-El Paso, Nov.
+18, 2015, no pet.) (caseworker without Tribal membership, recognition by Tribe of her substantial experience in the delivery of child and family services to Indians, or knowledge of the prevailing social and cultural standards and childrearing practices within the Tribe, was not a qualified expert witness.)

 Doty-Jabbaar v.
 Dallas County Child Protective Services, 19 S.W.
 3d 870 (Tex.
-App. - Dallas, 2000, pet. denied) (without reference to the particular grounds for removal (cocaine exposed infant), court found social worker's nine and a half years of experience insufficient qualification as ICWA expert, citing the lack of evidence of social worker's education and familiarity with Indian culture and childrearing practices)
+App.-Dallas 2000, pet. denied) (without reference to the particular grounds for removal, court found social worker's nine and a half years of experience insufficient qualification as ICWA expert, citing the lack of evidence of social worker's education and familiarity with Indian culture and childrearing practices.)